catkutay/HIT226slides/week11/index.md

+## Exam preparation
+* In your teams grab a whiteboard
+* Can you drag page with the HTML, CSS and JS from the exam last year?

 <!-- .slide: data-background-image="../images/bg-mouse.jpg" -->
 ## Device testing
 You don't always have multiple devices on which to test your site but there are some ways we can do the next best thing.